-All students receiving Federal financial aid are required to meet Satisfactory Academic Progress requirements to maintain eligibility to receive Federal financial aid as outlined by the Department of Education.
+Federal and state regulations (34 CFR 668.34) require that students receiving financial aid be making Satisfactory Academic Progress (SAP) toward completion of their certificate program or associate degree regardless of whether the student received financial aid in the past.
+The SAP policy applies to all students who receive assistance from all federal and most state financial aid programs including but not limited to Pell Grant, student loans, Veterans Education Benefits, and some scholarships.
 Satisfactory Academic Progress is reviewed at the end of each evaluative period to determine that a student has met the minimum Cumulative Grade Point Average CGPA, and completion rate requirement, and is within the maximum time frame of credits attempted in a program at Alaska Career College.